EchoBox

 After 30 seconds of no activity the display and LEDs turn off to protect the screen.

-MIDI recording continues normally during screen saver mode.
 Any button press or incoming MIDI note wakes the device instantly.

 LED Colour Guide